Actually, I had two weddings with barns that played the main character.

 Because everyone knows cows love to party.

-This trend on Pinterest of barn/farm/white twinkle lights/chalkboard signs has been everywhere for the past several years.
+This trend on Pinterest of barn/farm/white twinkle lights/chalkboard signs have been everywhere for the past several years.

 I do love it and it makes me a little mad.